Foods for feminine health

 - Sweets.
 Refined sugars are not vagina-friendly.
 Foods high in refined sugars, such as sweets, can increase your chances of developing yeast infections.
 Only eat natural sources of sugar, such as fruit.

 - Alcohol.
-Similar to refined sugars, alcohol can encourage yeast to grow in the vagina.
+Like refined sugars, alcohol can encourage yeast to grow in the vagina.
 It can also worsen menstrual cramps, and alcohol has even been linked to an increased risk of breast cancer.

 The right diet = a happy vagina